Valeen-te/Valeen-te/README.md

 <h1 align="center">Hi 👋, I'm Joan</h1>
 <h3 align="center">I a developer from Venezuela, in this profile I share my projects and learnings as a student.
-Here you'll find a variety of repositories ranging from exercises and projects to personal explorations.
-Welcome to my GitHub!</h3>
+Here you'll find a variety of repositories ranging from exercises and projects to personal explorations.<br> Welcome to my GitHub!</h3>

 - 🔭 I'm currently studying: **Eng.Electronic.**